sensors2cloud/Arduino/README.md

-# Remote Monitorig of Multiple Arduinos by Sensors
+# Remote Monitoring of Multiple Arduinos by Sensors2Cloud
-Remote Monitoring of Multiple Arduinos over the internet

 Hardware:<br>
 1) one or many Arduinos<br>